 The undersigned instructs the Plan Trustee of his/her preference that the shares of Roper Industries, Inc. common stock held in his/her Plan accounts as of the Annual Meeting record date be voted as indicated on the reverse side hereof.

+Plan Participant

-Signature of Plan Participant (Please sign your name as it appears on this proxy.)
+(Please sign our name as it appears on this Proxy.)

-Social Security No.
+Social Securi y No.

+ocean occan